Hero background

 Our Founder

-Bishop Etienne Larue was born at St. Christophe in Brinnais in France on 11th June 1865.
-He joined the society of the white fathers and was ordained a priest on 28th May 1891 in the basilica of St. Louis in Carthage and was appointed professor at St. Anne seminary in Jerusalem.
-On 30thAugust 1899, he left Jerusalem for the seminary of philosophy of the white fathers at Binson, in the diocese of Reims in France.
+Bishop Étienne Larue was born at St. Christophe in Brinnais, France, on 11 June 1865.
+He joined the Society of the White Fathers and was ordained a priest on 28 May 1891 in the Basilica of St. Louis in Carthage.
+He was later appointed professor at St. Anne Seminary in Jerusalem.

 Bishop Larue's spiritual last WILL